-940C Honors Introduction to Engineering Design 1 Credit
+Level I 940C Honors Introduction to Engineering Design 1 Credit

 Honors Introduction to Engineering Design (11) is a required course for the Engineering Technology-PLTW Completer Program.
 This foundation course emphasizes the development of a design.
-Students use computer software to produce, analyze and evaluate models of projects solutions.
-They study the design concepts of form and function, then use state-of-the-art technology to translate conceptual design into reproducible products.
+Students use computer software to produce, analyze, and evaluate models of projects solutions.
+They study the design concepts of form and function then use state-of-the-art technology to translate conceptual design into reproducible products.
+This course may be counted as the required Tech Ed credit but cannot be counted as both a course in the completer sequence and a Tech Ed credit.